Cube 3D Printer Review

 They are a bit limited though in terms of software compatibility and performance, and also the type of filaments they support.
 This review looks at two of the top Cube 3D printer models available on the market and we’ll cover what they offer and how they perform.

-Like most 3D Systems’ printers, the Cube 3D model stands out with regards to design.
+Like most 3D Systems’ printers, the Cube 3D model stands out with regard to design.
 It has a minimalistic and futuristic design that gives it a compact, clean look.
 The machine itself is very functional.
 The printing speed is fast and the quality of the final prints is great, especially for small objects.
 It can print large objects but the quality is mostly average.

 The unit also features two extruders, so you can print with two different colors or filament materials.
 However, it’s limited when it comes to versatility as it only uses 3D System’s proprietary filaments and software which doesn’t off much flexibility and advanced features.